Police probe death threats to Portsmouth MP Penny Mordaunt

 Police are investigating death threats against a Conservative MP.

-The threat was sent to Penny Mordaunt's constituency office in Lakeside, Portsmouth.
+The threat was sent to the constituency office of Portsmouth North MP Penny Mordaunt.

 The Portsmouth News reported that the letter included threats to "shoot her in the head" and "kill her family".

-Ms Mordaunt, who is the MP for Portsmouth North and was voted out of the contest to be leader of the Conservative Party, has been approached for comment.
+Ms Mordaunt, who was voted out of the contest to be leader of the Conservative Party, has been approached for comment.

 Hampshire Police said at 11:50 BST on 22 July it received a report of a letter containing threats to kill a Portsmouth woman and her family which was sent to an office in Lakeside, North Harbour.